gcruzgar/UKsurvey/README.md

 Cross wave files contain data from every wave, however, the files are small compared to __indresp__ and don't seem to have anything useful for microsynthesis - other than the identifiers in __xwaveid__.

 There is considerable attrition in this survey, this is partially compensated by introducing new households in each wave, however, there is a net 23% decrease in housholds over the first 7 years.
+This decrease is shown in figure 1, as well as an example of data available in the survey, in this case whether a household is in an urban or rual area.

 ![Urban-Rural Split](img/urban.png)
 **Figure 1.** Number of households in urban or rural areas.
 The number of houses decreases as the study goes on.
 The average split is 76% urban and 24% rural - standard deviation ~ 1.5%.